 Modes 3 and 4 are permanent and usually found in commercial or public locations.
 Mode 3 employs a dedicated EV charging station with integrated safety functionality.
 Since the mode 3 system is not limited by a household AC supply, the supplied power can be upwards of 20 kW AC leading to faster charge times.
 Mode 4 provides the fastest charging time by bypassing the vehicle’s inverter.
 IEC 61851-24 mandates digital communication between the EV and charging equipment to ensure safety in Mode 4 systems.

-The easy 365 Pronto platform connects you and your asset to a network of local, compliant, and certified service providers for any EV charger maintenance, repair, or installation.
-To learn more about onboarding and becoming a 365 Pronto member, contact the 365 Pronto Team for additional information or a platform demo.
+Our platform connects you and your asset to a network of local, compliant, and certified service providers for any EV charger maintenance, repair, or installation.
+Contact us for additional information or a platform demo.